jackiezkl/ctfd-edu/README.md

 ## To use

 1. After clone the CTFd repository, don't change directory.
 Clone this repository to the same CTFd directory.
 Run the **run_first.py**
-2. It first creates a .ctfd_secret_key file.
-This is required by the next step
+2. It first creates a ``.ctfd_secret_key file`` which is required by the next step.
 3. It then check the total number of CPU cores, and calculate the total number of workers.
 Then, it changes the setting.
 ````
 number_of_workers = 2*number_of_CPUs+1
 ````
-3. The program will add to the following to base template (`themes/core/templates/base.html` if you are using the default theme):
+4. The program will add to the following to base template (`themes/core/templates/base.html` if you are using the default theme):
 ```
 <meta name="start_in" content="{{ ctf_starts_in() }}">
 <meta name="ends_in" content="{{ ctf_ends_in() }}">
 ```
-3. It then adds the following code right before the line with `id=challenge-window` in `themes/core/templates/challenges.html`.
+5. It then adds the following code right before the line with `id=challenge-window` in `themes/core/templates/challenges.html`.
 Feel free to manually add on any other pages.
 ````
 <span class="ctfd-auto-scoreboard" style="position: relative; float: right; top: 0px; right: 0px; min-width: 20%;">&nbsp;</span>
 ````
-5. At last, it copies the **auto-scoreboard** plugin to the plugins folder
+6. At last, it copies the **auto-scoreboard** plugin to the plugins folder
-6. Set an event start or end time in Admin -> Config.
+7. Set an event start or end time in Admin -> Config.